Mihailo Petrović (Chetnik)

-Mihailo Petrović (Gradac, Serbia, 30 June 1871 – Raška, Kingdom of Yugoslavia, 28 April 1941) was an early member of the Serbian Chetnik Organization and the Society of Saint Sava.
+Mihailo Petrović (Serbian Cyrillic: Михаило Петровић; Gradac, Serbia, 30 June 1871 – Raška, Kingdom of Yugoslavia, 28 April 1941) was an early member of the Serbian Chetnik Organization and the Society of Saint Sava.
 He participated in the early Chetnik struggles to liberate Old Serbia from Ottoman, Albanian and Bulgarian treachery (1903–1912), the Balkan Wars (1912–1913) and the Great War (1914–1918).

 Early life

 Petrović was born in the nearby village of Gradac, just outside of the town of Raška, in 1871.
 His mother died when he was a youngster and his father, a military man, was killed in the Serbo-Bulgarian War of 1885.
 As a 14-year-old he went to Belgrade to live with his uncle Stanojlo Petrović and aunt Draginja, who carefully tended to his education.
-Mihailo graduated from the First Belgrade Gymnasium and the School of Theology at the Seminary of Saint Sava, better known as Bogoslovija, part of Visoka škola (since 1905 University of Belgrade) in 1895.
-His professor was Archimandrite Firmilijan Drazic.
-That same year Mihailo married Leposava Obradinović, the daughter of Vujica Obradinović, a wealthy Belgrade industrialist, and then joined the priesthood in the ranks of a married man.
+Mihailo Petrović graduated from the First Belgrade Gymnasium and the School of Theology at the Saint Sava's Seminary, better known as Bogoslovija, part of University of Belgrade in 1895.
+His professor was Archimandrite Firmilijan Drazic, also the Rector of the seminary.
+That same year Mihailo married Leposava Obradinović, the daughter of Vujica Obradinović, a wealthy Belgrade industrialist, and then joined the priesthood in the ranks of married men.
 He settled first at Ivanjica, where he had relatives.
 In 1900 he officiated the funerals of Mihailo Mihailović and Smiljana Mihailović (née Petrović), the parents of seven-year-old Dragoljub Mihailović.
 Then, he was transferred to a parish in Raška where he remained a priest until retirement.

 In 1904 when King Peter I was crowned, Very Reverend Mihailo Petrović was an invited guest of the new king at the grand reception in Belgrade.
-During the Serbian uprising of 1904 in Old Serbia, the Balkan Wars (1912 and 1913), and the Great War, he served as a military pastor to the fighting men at the front lines.
-He started writing for the Glasnik (Herald) of the Serbian Orthodox Church as a regular contributor soon after becoming a priest.
-Among his colleagues at the time were Milan Rakić, Jovan Dučić, Nikolaj Velimirović, and other prominent Serbian men of letters, theologians, and diplomats.
+During the Serbian uprising of 1904 in Old Serbia and Macedonia, the Balkan Wars (1912 and 1913), and the Great War, he served as a military pastor to the fighting men at the front lines.
+He also wrote for the Glasnik (Herald) of the Serbian Orthodox Church as a regular contributor soon after becoming a priest.
+Among his colleagues at the time were Milan Rakić, Jovan Dučić, Nikolaj Velimirović, and other prominent Serbian men of letters, diplomats, and theologians.
+He was an outspoken critic of Vatican's attempt to legalize a Concordat with the Serbian Orthodox Church that took the life of Patriarch Varnava.

+Mihailo and Leposava Petrović had eight children four girls (Katarina, Radmila, Natalija, and Vidosava) and four boys (Ljubiša, Dragiša, Milan, and Alexander).

+Personal

+Of the four Mr. and Mrs. Mihailo Petrović sons, only Milan (Danica) had issue: Michael M. Petrovich, who now lives in Wheatley, Ontario.